top of page

 1. Best Fundamental Indicators and Metrics

-For our fundamental analysis we will consider all the indicators and metrics described below.
-These are the indicators and metrics that will help us discover stocks with high growth potential in the quarter.
-Only stocks whose all fundamental indicators (without exception) present good values will be considered eligible for trading.
+We will consider all the fundamental indicators and metrics described below in the financial analysis of our stocks.
+These are the indicators and metrics that will help us discover stocks with growth potential in the current quarter.

 • Market Capitalization